 10 Under Appreciated Leadership Qualities

-A couple of weeks ago I was in line at a coffee shop when I overheard a conversation between a flustered barista and their supervisor.
-What struck me about the conversation was how the supervisor’s positive attitude affected the barista: they relaxed their posture and changed their demeanor.
+Recently I was in line at a coffee shop when I overheard a conversation between a flustered barista and their supervisor.
+What struck me about the conversation was how the supervisor’s positive attitude affected the barista.
+I watched as the barista relaxed their posture and changed their demeanor, as if to reset themselves.

 That relatively unremarkable scene was enough to motivate a tweet:

-That got me thinking about all other under appreciated leadership qualities — ones that don’t have books or blogs written about them — that I could call out.
+That got me thinking about all other under appreciated leadership qualities — ones that don’t have books or blogs written about them .
 I’ve been very fortunate to have had incredible leaders in my life, so it wasn’t hard to come up with a list.
-I tweeted them one at a time, but thought I’d take some time and expand on them here.
+I tweeted them one at a time, but thought I’d expand on them in a longer post.

 So, without further ado, and in no particular order, here are 10 under appreciated leadership qualities…